American Mathematical Society, Mathematics Research Communities

 collaborative networks through which they can inspire and sustain each other in

-their work.
 The structured program is designed to engage and guide all participants

 as they start their careers.
 For each topic, the program includes a one-week